hexagon5un/lowPowerClock/README.md

 the secondsTick() function from a more accurate time source (like a calibrated oscillator) once per second, the global variables and a couple functions take care of the rest.

+You just need to add initializations for the clock (what time is it now?) and actually make it *do* something.